ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Michael Narrating: Home court advantage counts for a lot.
 You never know what's going to happen.
 You prepare for everything.
 Most bad guys expect you to just sit there and wait for them... like those are the rules or something.

-> "Figuring out if a car is tailing you is mostly about driving like you're an idiot.
-You speed up, slow down, signal one way, turn the other.
-Of course, ideally, you're doing this without your mother in the car." - Jeffrey Donovan narrating as Michael Westen from USA Network's _Burn Notice_

 _Season 1 Episode 2_